stela2502/split2samples/README.md

 ## News

+### latest

+This is not functional any more.
+The mapper is EXTREMELY inefficient.
+And I do not have the time to fix that.
+Parts of this package are used in the new quantify_bam tool.

 ### 2.2.0

 Strange - the whole system was kind of out of order - I had dropped back to version 2.1.3 before I canged my Cargo.toml info.